About Dental Exams

 An excellent way to enjoy a healthy, beautiful smile is to stay proactive about preventing dental decay and disease.
 Annual dental exams are a preventive measure you can take to help ensure your teeth, gums, and jaw stay healthy and support your ability to speak and eat in comfort.
-General dentist Dr. Andrew LeQuang performs comprehensive dental examinations each year to evaluate for dental concerns like cavities, gum disease, and bite issues and diagnose potential problems as early as possible.
-He and our team also use the latest in digital imaging technology, including 3D cone beam scans and low-radiation x-rays, to gain a better understanding of your overall oral health.
+Our dentist performs comprehensive dental examinations each year to evaluate for dental concerns like cavities, gum disease, and bite issues and diagnose potential problems as early as possible.
+We also use the latest in digital imaging technology, including 3D cone beam scans and low-radiation x-rays, to gain a better understanding of your overall oral health.
 With proactive and preventive care, you and your family can often avoid the need for more extensive and costlier treatment down the road.

 Our dental exams are very thorough and also include oral cancer screenings and TMJ (jaw joint) evaluations.
-Dr. LeQuang will examine each individual tooth along with fillings, crowns, bridges, implants, or other dental restorations that are present in your mouth.
-Any areas of concerns or problems that may require treatment will be reviewed with you along with treatment options that can restore the function, health, and beauty of your unique smile.
+Our dentist will examine each individual tooth along with fillings, crowns, bridges, implants, or other dental restorations that are present in your mouth.
+Any areas of concern or problems that may require treatment will be reviewed with you along with treatment options that can restore the function, health, and beauty of your unique smile.
 We will also listen closely to your concerns about your smile and help you plan the best path for optimizing your dental health.
-Take a proactive approach in maintaining a healthy grin and schedule your dental exam with Dr. LeQuang at Made Ya Smile in Katy, TX today.
+Take a proactive approach in maintaining a healthy grin and schedule your dental exam at Made Ya Smile in Katy, TX today.

 Oral Cancer Screening